krutikgit/LPR-S/README.md

 ## System Architecture

+1. **Video/Image Pre-processing**: The input data feed is extracted into frames, and each frame is passed through a collection of pre-processing techniques before being processed.
-1. **Object Detection**: YOLOv5 is applied to processed video streams to detect fast-approaching vehicles.
+2. **Object Detection**: YOLOv5 is applied to processed video streams to detect fast-approaching vehicles.
-2. **Speed Estimation**: Vehicle speed is estimated based on the distance covered over sequential frames.
+3. **Speed Estimation**: Vehicle speed is estimated based on the distance covered over sequential frames.
-3. **License Plate Recognition**:
+4. **License Plate Recognition**:
    - **Localization**: WPOD-NET is used to detect and crop license plates from vehicle images.
+   - **Character Segmentation**: To remove noise and irrelevant information.
    - **Character Recognition**: Pre-trained models (MobileNet, Xception, ResNet50) are evaluated for alphanumeric character extraction.

 ---